Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/defender-for-office-365.md

 ## <a name="getting-started"></a>Prise en main

-Si vous débutez avec Microsoft Defender pour Office 365 ou que vous apprenez le mieux par la *pratique*, il peut être utile de diviser la configuration initiale de Defender pour Office 365 en plusieurs blocs, d'effectuer des recherches et de consulter des rapports en utilisant cet article comme référence.
-Voici des blocs logiques de configuration initiale :
+If you're new to Microsoft Defender for Office 365 or learn best by *doing*, you may benefit from breaking initial Defender for Office 365 configuration into chunks, investigating, and viewing reports using this article as a reference.
+Here are logical early configuration chunks:

 - Configurez tous les éléments à l’aide de la fonctionnalité «*anti*» dans le nom.
   - anti-programme malveillant